benbalter/benbalter.github.com/_posts/2014-01-20-open-collaboration.md

 Think about it in this context: I'm a government agency, and I publish a plain-text blog.
 Is that open source?
 As a government work, you have the right to use, fork, and modify the "open source" content as you see fit.
 Same with government data in the form of a spreadsheet.
 The "source" in both cases... what's necessary to rebuild the final intrinsically valuable thing from scratch is not the compiled letters or figures that are published, but exposing the underlying process through which that final product can be recreated (not to mention being the canonical place where the content is published).

 So long as the publisher doesn't provide a mechanism to receive those improvements, or if there's a sufficient imbalance of information between those publishing and those contributing, that thing, be it code, text, or data, is simply published.
 It's not really open.
 In software I'd call that "disclosed source".
 In government, we call that publishing a PDF or simply throwing data over the firewall, but the one thing I would not have called that is open source.
-But that's exactly what it is.
+But given the right license, that's exactly what it is.

 ## Open source behind the firewall